PSYCHOLOGY

 Two Factor Theory (Herzberg)

-So hygiene factors determine dissatisfaction, and motivators determine satisfaction.
-The two scales are independent, and you can be high on both.
+According to Herzberg, hygiene factors and motivators are independent of each other, and people can be high or low on both.

 Equity Theory

-1. People do not have complete information about how others are rewarded.
-So they are going on perceptions, rumors, and inferences.
+1. People do not have complete or accurate information about how others are rewarded.
+They rely on perceptions, rumors, and guesses.

 Reinforcement Theory